 Evolution of attacks targeting the UK

-Iran has been seriously stepping up their cyberwarfare game in the past couple of years.
-The December 2018 attacks on the UK targeted government institutions and private companies, and resulted in the loss of thousands of employees personal details.
+Iran has been seriously stepping up its cyber warfare game in the past few years.
+The December 2018 attacks on the UK targeted government institutions and private companies and resulted in the loss of thousands of employees’ details.

 Attackers targeting the UK

-Out of a total of 14 major cyberwarfare attacks on India in the past decade, five were of unknown or undisclosed origin, while four each came from China and Pakistan, and one from North Korea.
+Out of 14 major cyberwarfare attacks on India in the past decade, five were of unknown or undisclosed origin, while four came from China and Pakistan, and one from North Korea.

-One of the biggest data breaches in history occurred in 2018 when the Unique Identification Authority, India’s biometric ID system, was hacked and the personal data of over 1 billion people sold online.
+One of the most significant data breaches in history occurred in 2018 when the Unique Identification Authority, India’s biometric ID system, was hacked, and the personal data of over 1 billion people sold online.

 Evolution of attacks targeting India